Nodal-VPN/nodal-vpn-client/README.md

 create, edit, delete, start, stop, query and perform other operations on any VPN connection.

-The CLI lets you use LogonBox VPN when you have no desktop, such as when remotely connected to other systems or potentially on embedded systems.
+The CLI lets you use Nodal VPN when you have no desktop, such as when remotely connected to other systems or potentially on embedded systems.